I audited

 Every weight is in the open.
 Counts are objective (git, filesystem, JSONL).
 Weights are subjective (workdays a principal solo would need per artifact).
 If you don't like my weights, swap them in.
 Artifacts in the companion folder:

 session-audit.py(streaming parser, per-line JSON, handles 30M+ rows),session-audit-raw-multiproject.csv(per-session rows),audit-totals-multiproject.json(aggregates), plus01-git-audit.md/02b-session-audit-multiproject.md/03-ship-artifacts.md. - Four rounds of self-correction.
 Every time I pushed back on the first pass, the number went up, not down.
 First pass weights were at median-senior instead of principal-tier.
 The per-hour measure initially left out agent work (structurally wrong).
 The ship list got expanded three times because I kept remembering clients Claude had missed.
-When corrections move in one direction only, the first pass was conservative, not sympathetic.
+When every correction moves the same direction, the first pass was just too conservative to start.

 - Cognograph's weight is a lowball on purpose.
 A solo designer-frontend without AI isn't shipping Cognograph (Electron + React + custom WebGL shader pipeline + SaaS backend, ~50K LOC source) in 108 days.
 Realistically impossible.
 I capped the weight at 250 workdays as a proxy, because "impossible" doesn't compute.

 - Baseline choice drives half the number.
 Against "solo designer-frontend without AI, 2026" (a hypothetical nobody actually is), the artifact multiplier is 19–41×.
 Against "top-decile solo peer with Cursor + Copilot + Sonnet" (what your competitors actually use), it's 8–18×.
 I default to the stricter baseline in the headline because the no-AI comparison is a ghost.
-Calibration anchor for both: my own pre-2025 pace — Simply Smart Home drove 233% YOY, Tantum shipped 15+ startups on broadcast timelines, iO Theater ticket sales moved 50% to 75%.
+Calibration anchor for both: my own pre-2025 pace.
+Simply Smart Home drove 233% YOY, Tantum shipped 16 startups on broadcast timelines, iO Theater online ticket sales moved from 50% to 75% of volume.

 - Confounders I can't control for.
-Some output credit belongs to (a) 15 years of prior expertise — PFD methodology is assembled from stuff I already knew, not invented in window; (b) Cognograph's pre-2026 foundations; (c) urgent runway, which changes working hours and focus regardless of tooling.
+Some output credit belongs to (a) 15 years of prior expertise (PFD is assembled from stuff I already knew, not invented in window); (b) Cognograph's pre-2026 foundations; (c) urgent runway, which changes working hours and focus regardless of tooling.
 "Claude's multiplier" is entangled with "Stefan's 2026 conditions."
 The numbers don't disaggregate that.

 - Activity-volume has a double-count risk I corrected for.
 Subagent dispatches execute their own tool calls, so those tool calls appear both in the 220,269 total AND as subagent parallel work.
 The stricter read dedup's ~50% of tool calls against the subagent bucket and cuts per-call time savings from 5 min to 1 min.
 Without that correction, the activity multiplier is 39× (inflated); with it, 20×.